steckes/blog/content/posts/rtsan-in-rust.md

 ---
 title: "Bringing RealtimeSanitizer to Rust"
 date: "2025-01-19"
-summary: "A guide to integrating LLVM's RealtimeSanitizer in Rust applications."
+summary: "The path toward integrating LLVM's RealtimeSanitizer into Rust and how to use it now"
-description: "Learn how to detect and prevent real-time violations in Rust using RTSan, a powerful tool for real-time programming."
+description: "This post explores the path toward integrating LLVM's RealtimeSanitizer into Rust and introduces a crate enabling its use now"
 toc: false
-readTime: true
+readTime: trueq
 autonumber: false
 math: false
 tags: ["rust", "rtsan"]